 The slight tightness (stiffness) in the muscles of the hips and knees helps the newborn infant to lift the arms and legs up when kicking and reaching.

-Newborn hypermobile (and pre-term) infants lie with their legs and arms more extended and flat on the cot mattress.
+Newborn hypermobile (and pre-term) babies lie with their legs and arms more extended and flat on the cot mattress.
 The usual tightness of the hip and knee muscles is absent and the the hips and knees can be fully extended.

 The laxity in the muscles means that it requires more effort to lift up the arms to reach for toys and kick the legs.

-Typically developing infants are very active
+Typically developing babies are very active

 Within weeks active infants have learned to keep their trunks steady when they kick, lift their legs up and reach for toys.
 They also start to push down on their feet and lift up their buttocks.
-All this action strengthens the muscles and gets them ready for sitting.
+All this movement strengthens the muscles and gets them ready for sitting.